05-Distribution and Confidence Intervals of Clementines

 1 Introduction

-The example aims to demonstrate estimation and interpretation of confidence intervals.
-At the end, the two samples are compared with respect to variance and mean values.
+The example aims to demonstrate estimation and interpretation of prediction and confidence intervals.
+At the end, two samples are compared with respect to variance and mean values.

-We can now derive the following statistical hypotheses about the variance:
+We can set up the following statistical hypotheses about the variance:

 • \(H_0\): The variance of both samples is the same.